 I'm happy to see you're ready to shop for a smoker already!
 The world of smokers gets even trickier than grills, though, with many types out there made by a whole host of companies.
 That'd really require a separate post to cover all that territory.

 Another popular option is a ceramic cooker, or Kamado, like the Big Green Egg.
 These heavy beasts will set you back a pretty penny, but excel in both high heat grilling and low-and-slow barbecue due to their thick, ceramic walls.
 The heat retention also means the coals go longer than in the Weber Smokey Mountain.
+We also have a whole review about the best smokers under $500.

 You also have all sorts of gas and electric smokers, both of which bring "set-it-and-forget-it" into the realm of barbecue by using heat sources that remain consistent throughout long cooks (although a change of a gas cylinder could be needed).
 Many of these models offer more cooking area than their charcoal counterparts.